antonioChristofoletti/College_ADS_TCC_SoftAlert_App/README.md

 ## College ADS TCC SoftAlert App

-This app was developed for my final paper (Trabalho de Conclusão de Curso in portugues) on the course Technologist in Analysis and Development of Systems (Analise e Desenvolvimento de Sistemas in portuguese) – IFSP Campus Capivari.
+This app was developed for my final paper (Trabalho de Conclusão de Curso in Portugues) on the course Technologist in Analysis and Development of Systems (Analise e Desenvolvimento de Sistemas in Portuguese) – IFSP Campus Capivari.

 ## Purpose